Why Have an Itinerary for Skopelos Island anyway?

 Heading off to Agnondas and Limnonari Beaches

-Continue driving passed the Stafylos turn, and only 2 km later, you will arrive at the small bay of Agnondas.
+Continue driving passed the Stafylos turn, and just 2 km later, you will arrive at the small bay of Agnondas.

 You can indulge in some great seafood, a dive in the green-blue waters, and watch the sunset.